fordanic/image-registration/README.md

 # Adding m-files

-To create a suitable file header for M-files, use the function create_new_m_function to create new M-files, available in the matlab-utilities repository.
+To create a suitable file header for new M-files, use the function create_new_m_function, available in the matlab-utilities repository.

+# Licensing

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+Source code provided in this repository is generally released under the GNU GENERAL PUBLIC LICENSE Version 3, if not otherwise stated.